Signed Into Law

 Which agencies enforce HB519?

-HB519 is enforced by Texas Department of State Health Services (DSHS) and Texas Department of Agriculture.
+HB519 is enforced by Texas Department of Agriculture and Texas Department of State Health Services (DSHS).

 Q

-The compliance urgency for HB519 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB519 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q